francisduvivier/fri3dbadge2020-dht22-to-grafana/README.md

 - Then select ESP32 Dev Module as the board
 - Then select the upload port
 - Then flash after putting the device in bootloader mode.
+Then for the mqtt, ota, wifi and async event code I added some more libraries:
+- knolleary/PubSubClient@^2.8
+- aasim-a/AsyncTimer@^2.4.0
+- ArduinoOTA

 Note that to make this work on linux mint I had to change some group stuff for being able to access the dev/ttyUSB0 as non-root.
 Following https://askubuntu.com/questions/133235/how-do-i-allow-non-root-access-to-ttyusb0, I did: